Early Care & Education

 A child’s earliest years have a profound and lasting impact on their school success, their career success, and their lives.

-Those who care for and educate young children– parents and families, caregivers, teachers – are essential to their healthy development.
+Those who care for and educate young children– parents and families, caregivers, teachers – are essential to promoting healthy child development.
 Programs focused on the development of children from birth to age five are rarely regarded as economic development initiatives.
-However, education serves as an equalizer with the potential to nullify the deficits many children face due to socio-economic circumstance, providing a unique opportunity for long-term public benefit.
+However, quality early care and education offset many of the risk factors children face due to socio-economic circumstances, providing a unique opportunity for long-term individual and public benefits.